 - Alchimic texts (Project 2): The project is directed by the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique (Prof. Anne Tihon, UCL, is the director of the project).
 The last volume of this project has been published in 2011.
 Two volumes are in preparation. - Aristoteles Latinus, Corpus Philosophorum MediiAevi (Project 9.2): Prof. Carlos Steel (KVAB) is the International Director of the project.
 Two volumes have been published in 2011.
 Several volumes are in preparation.
-A volume will be published in 2016. - Avicenna Latinus, Corpus Philosophorum MediiAevi (Project 9.3): The project is directed by the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique.
+A volume has to be published in 2016. - Avicenna Latinus, Corpus Philosophorum MediiAevi (Project 9.3): The project is directed by the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique.
 Prof.Hervé Hasquin (ARB), Prof. André Allard (ARB) and Prof. Pierre Jodogne (ARB) are members of the board of this project.
 One volume is in preparation. - Corpus Vitrearum (Project 16): Prof. Yvette VandenBemden (ARB) and Prof. Anna Bergmans (KVAB) are members of the Belgian Committee.
 One volume of the Belgian collection has been published in 2013.
-A other is in preparation. - Lexicon Iconographicum MythologiaeClassicae LIMC & Thesaurus Cultus et Rituum Antiquorum - ThesCRA - (Project 28): Prof. Jean-Charles Balty (ARB) is a member of the responsible committee of this project.
-The last volume (tome VIII) of this thesaurus has been published in 2012.
+A other is in preparation. - Lexicon Iconographicum Mythologiae Classicae LIMC & Thesaurus Cultus et Rituum Antiquorum - ThesCRA - (Project 28): Prof. Jean-Charles Balty (ARB) is a member of the responsible committee of this project.
+The last volume (tome VIII) of this thesaurus has been published in 2012. - Sylloge Nummorum Graecorum SNG (Project 26): Prof. François de Callataÿ (ARB) is the director of the Belgian Committee. - Corpus des Astronomes Byzantins (Project 41): The project is directed by the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique.
+One volume has been published in 2015 and a other is in preparation. - Iusti Lipsi Epistolae (Project 70): The project is directed by the Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten.